MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 1. In a new browser tab, navigate to `https://dynamics.microsoft.com/en-us/dynamics-365-free-trial`

 2. Navigate to **Customer Insights** and select **Try for free**.
 Enter your provided admin email and select **Start your free trial**.
+When prompted, enter your password.

-You will then be prompted to enter your country and phone number.
+3. You will then be prompted to enter your country and phone number.
+Enter '0123456789' for Phone Number.
 Select **Submit**.

-3. It may take a moment for the trial to build.
+4. It may take a moment for the trial to build.
 When the **Launch Trial** button appears, select it to enter the Dynamics 365 Customer Insights - Journeys application.

-4. On the welcome screen, select **Start Customer Insights - Data**.
+5. On the welcome screen, select **Start Customer Insights - Data**.
 The Customer Insights - Data application will launch in a new screen.
-You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.
+If prompted, select your region and select **Continue.** You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.
     - **If the Start Customer Insights - Data button is not available,** open a new tab and enter the following url: https://home.ci.ai.dynamics.com/.
 Select **Start trial** and select **B2C.**

-5. Select **Start trial** from the banner.
+7. Select **Start trial** from the banner.
+In the **Getting started** pop-up, select **Not now.**

-6. Next, we need to create an environment for your trial.
+8. Next, we need to create an environment for your trial.
    - On the Basic information screen, name your trial **B2CTrial** and select your region.
 Select **Next.**
    - On the Data storage screen, leave the selection as is.
 This cannot be changed in a trial.
 Select **Next**.
    - On the Microsoft dataverse screen, select **Marketing Trial** for your Dataverse environment.
 Select **Next.**